 Having a larder of food meant surviving the brutal months of winter.
-Food had to be hunted down, butchered, and skinned then stored.
+Food had to be hunted down, butchered and skinned, then stored.
 Repairs couldn’t be taken to a specialist, and replacement tools had to be made.
-Bearing arms was expected for self-defense, and bore no moral stigma.
-Sewing and cooking were respectable skills rather than hobbies.
+Bearing arms was expected for self-defense and carried no moral stigma.
+Sewing and cooking were good skills rather than hobbies.

 Self-reliance and preparedness are thankfully seeing a resurgence right now.
 Beyond those scared of doomsday, or those wanting to forgo modern living, prepping is taking root with more people every day.
 Learning new skills and stockpiling basic staples can’t hurt, but not having them can.
-Disasters like Hurricane Sandy starkly remind people how quickly everything can be taken away, that running water and cell service and electricity won’t always be there.
+Disasters like Hurricane Sandy starkly remind people how quickly everything can be taken away and that running water, cell service, and electricity won’t always be there.

-The prepping buzzword distorts the truth, but will never stop the ideal.
-Being prepared for anything is part of mankind’s history, and no amount of name calling can take that away.
+The prepping buzzword distorts the truth but will never stop the ideal.
+Being prepared for anything is part of humanity’s history, and no amount of name-calling can take that away.
 Fortune favors the prepared, so start right now to take control of the unexpected.

-You can start your prepping journey with the resources from what to stock, how to store it as well as a plethora of tips and how tos.
-Join in the conversation, ask questions and meet new friends of like minds.
-Then become a supporter like we have.
+You can start your prepping journey with the resources from what to stock, how to store it as well as a plethora of tips and how-tos.
+Join in the conversation at Survivalist Forum, ask questions and meet new friends of like minds.
+Then become a supporter as we have.
 You’ll be glad you did when it is TEOTWAWKI…